top of page

 Integrated Conveyor cont.

-2. Our conveyor design does move the carrier panel(s).
-This is important to cycle time, as a stationary spoil board on a CNC router requires that multiple panels be loaded one at a time when stack cutting.
-This takes a lot of machining time away.
+4. This design moves the carrier panel(s) which is important to cycle time.
+A stationary spoil board on a CNC router will require multiple panels be loaded one at a time for stack cutting.
+This system will help lower machining time.

-4. Included rotary powered brush clean-off station has benefited from several time proven design considerations.
-The brush rotates in the direction of the auto feed “throwing” the sawdust up into the three baffled dusthood.
+5. Included clean-off station has benefited from several time proven design considerations.
+There are air nozzles in the hood that agitate the sawdust up into the multi baffled dust-hood.
 This simply cleans the carrier panel off very well.
 This is a problem for the fixed spoil boards on competitive machines.
 The clean-off station is height adjustable to compensate for varying thickness panels and/or carrier panels.
-It is ruggedly designed.
-We have tried multiple design approaches over our ten years including air jets; this current design works well, keeping the work area clean and enhancing your safety program.
+It is ruggedly designed and aids in keeping the work area clean.

-6. The automated stacker station with the pick & place unit will be floor level with the 10’ rear side being open for a plywood bunk placement.
-There could be a second or more bunks in queue for continuous production.
-There could even be an optional powered infeed.
+7. The automated pick & place unit accesses a single bunk of material to be cut.
+There could be a second or more bunks added for near continuous production.
+There could even be an optional powered infeed for a single bunk station.

-7. High speed powered rollers will load the machine table automatically as soon as it is clear from the previous cutting cycle.
-Machine table side cylinders will automatically square the panel stack on the table before a new cycle begins.
+8. High speed powered rollers will load the machine table automatically as soon as it is clear from the previous cutting cycle.
+Squaring cylinders will automatically square the panel stack on the table before a new cutting cycle begins.

-8. The cell operator is asked to unload the cut parts and scrap.
-All conveyor motion is powered.
-Once the unloading is accomplished, the cell operator can “send” the carrier panel under the Accu-Sweeper (see above) for cleaning and then re-positioning back to the queuing station.
+9. Once the unloading is accomplished, the cell operator can “send” the carrier panel under the automated clean off station for cleaning and then re-positioning back to the queuing station.

 bottom of page